D-Jeffrey/gedcom-to-visualmap/README.md

 - Visualizes family lineage—ascendants and descendants.
 - **Generates comprehensive statistics reports** with demographics, temporal patterns, family relationships, and data quality metrics.
 - Supports both command-line and GUI interfaces (GUI tested on Windows, macOS, and WSL).
+- **Now uses a modern services-based architecture**: all exporters, renderers, and core logic require service objects implementing `IConfig`, `IState`, and `IProgressTracker` (see `services.py`).
+- The legacy global options object (`gOp`) has been fully removed; all code and tests use dependency injection for configuration and state.

 Originally forked from [https://github.com/lmallez/gedcom-to-map], now in collaboration with [colin0brass](https://github.com/colin0brass).